chjackson/disbayes/README.md

   - published information on age-specific incidence and mortality

-- some indication of the uncertainty associated with the published estimates
+  - some indication of the uncertainty associated with the published estimates - that could be a credible interval, or estimates given as a numerator and a denominator.

 * The underlying model is a three-state multi-state model with states given by no disease, disease and death, and assuming no remission from the disease.